stackernews/booger/plugs/README.md

 We'll provide more builtins for things like rate limiting soon (tm).

+# ignoring files in `/plugs`

+If you want to put files in `/plugs` that aren't workers or that you want ignored, you can specify them in a `.plugsignore` file.
+The intent is to support a `.gitignore` like syntax but it might be buggy.

 # thanks to

 1. [hoytech's strfry](https://github.com/hoytech/strfry) - heavily inspired